We now provide composer within our customized chroot environemnt so running simply

 2. Install Composer using PHP 7 binary

-Followed by the normal rest of the command.
+Followed by the normal remainder of the command.